very-good-science/data-ethics-club/site/contents/join_in/meetings/2022/03-mar/23-03-22_meeting.md

 ### Discussion points

-The discussion questions for this week are based around some specific quotes from the article
+The discussion questions for this week are:
 - What did you think of this article?
 Did you recognise any of the structurelessness that Freeman described in settings that you are part of?
 - Who do we need to influence to make changes to the ethics of data science?
 Do we know how to make those changes?
 - In the paragraph that begins "Since movement groups have made no decisions about who shall exercise power within them...", Freeman describes the 'criteria for participation' in the women's liberation movement.